timothy-salazar/light_controls/README.md

                                 # used in the documentation, seems like best practices
 pi1.set_PWM_dutycycle(26,255) # set pin 26 to 100% duty cycle
 ```
+Once we have those basics down, the rest is pretty straightforward.
+[Here's a jupyter notebook with some sample code to play around with](../master/src/sample_pigpio.ipynb)

 ## Works Cited